What Investors Look For in a Pitch Deck (2026 Guide)

 Finding and winning over customers can sometimes be the most difficult challenge for a startup, so it's important to show that you have a solid hold on how you will reach your target market and what sales channel you are planning to use.

-If your marketing process is different than your competitors, you should highlight it on this part.
+If your marketing process is different from your competitors, you should highlight it on this part.

 Financials